Professional edition active

 When possible, the underlying disorder is treated.

 Patients who do not adequately respond to either treatment should be considered for transjugular intrahepatic portosystemic shunting (TIPS) or, less frequently, a surgical portacaval shunt.
-In TIPS, the shunt is created by placing a stent between the portal and hepatic venous circulation within the liver.
-(See also the American Association for the Study of Liver Diseases [AASLD] practice guideline The Role of Transjugular Intrahepatic Portosystemic Shunt [TIPS] in the Management of Portal Hypertension: Update 2009.)
+In TIPS, the shunt is created by placing a stent between the portal and hepatic venous circulation within the liver (1).
 Although TIPS may result in fewer immediate deaths than surgical shunting, particularly during acute bleeding, maintenance of patency may require repeat procedures because the stent may become stenosed or occluded over time.
 Long-term benefits are unknown.
 Liver transplantation may be indicated for some patients.

-For bleeding due to portal hypertensive gastropathy, beta blockers can be used to decrease portal pressure.
-A shunt should be considered if drugs are ineffective, but results may be less successful than for esophagogastric variceal bleeding.
+For bleeding due to portal hypertensive gastropathy, beta-blockers can be used to decrease portal pressure.
+A shunt should be considered if medications are ineffective, but results may be less successful than for esophagogastric variceal bleeding.

 Because it rarely causes clinical problems, hypersplenism requires no specific treatment, and splenectomy should be avoided.